 Treatment for weight loss depends on which condition is causing your symptoms.
 You may need to take medication or change your diet.
-If your weight loss is linked to a mental health condition like depression, psychotherapy may help treat the condition and improve your appetite.
+If your weight loss is linked to a psychological disorder/mental health condition like depression, psychotherapy may help treat the condition and improve your appetite.

 Unexplained weight loss is defined as a drop in body weight that doesn't have a clear cause.
 This definition doesn't include weight loss linked to dieting, increased activity, or other lifestyle changes.